Timnath Town Council Updates

 This ordinance adopts a set of uniform sales tax definitions that allows the town to formally acknowledge the economic nexus for retailers or vendors without a physical presence in the state.
 These updates will help ensure that all retailers and vendors collect and remit sales tax to the town for all sales, including online sales, made within the town.

-Council approved the appointment of Eric Westlind, who has served as an alternate member of Planning Commission since 2019, to a regular commissioner seat vacated by the resignation of Don Risden.
-Council additionally approved a Resolution and Change Order to complete the second phase of the Timnath Reservoir Non-Potable Supply System.
+Council approved the appointment of Eric Westlind, who has served as an alternate member of the Planning Commission since 2019, to a regular commissioner seat vacated by the resignation of Don Risden.

+Council also approved a Resolution and Change Order to complete the Timnath Reservoir Non-Potable Supply System’s second phase.

 Council approved the Intergovernmental Agreement (IGA) between the Town of Timnath and Poudre School District (PSD).
-The town and PSD have been working together for years to establish an IGA in order for PSD to collect payment in lieu of (PILO) funds on every building permit associated with new development in Timnath.
+For years, the town and PSD have been working together to establish an IGA for PSD to collect payment instead of (PILO) funds on every building permit associated with new development in Timnath.

 The completion of the IGA allows for funds collected by and held by the town for PSD’s benefit to be transferred to PSD and shift the collection of PILO funds from the town to PSD.